-That faster, easy-on-the-lender foreclosure process may sound like a borrower’s nightmare, but it’s worth noting that California is a “non-recourse state.”
-Translation?
+That faster, easy-on-the-lender foreclosure process may sound like a borrower’s nightmare, but it’s worth noting that California is a non-recourse state.
 Say you take out a mortgage and then your financial circumstances change, leaving you unable to pay back that mortgage debt.
 Your home goes into foreclosure.
-And say your foreclosed home is now worth less than the amount you owed on your mortgage.
-That would leave a “deficiency,” the difference between what you owe the lender and what the lender now stands to gain by selling your home to someone else.
+And if your foreclosed home is now worth less than the amount you owed on your mortgage that would leave a “deficiency,” the difference between what you owe the lender and what the lender now stands to gain by selling your home to someone else.

 30-Year Fixed Mortgage Rates in California

-30-year fixed-rate mortgages are the most common type of home mortgage.
+A 30-year fixed-rate mortgage is the most common type of home mortgage.
 You can also get a fixed-rate mortgage with a 15-year term and pay a lower interest rate.
 However, your monthly payments will be higher because you have half as much time to repay the same amount of borrowed money.

 California Jumbo Loan Rates

 Homes in California tend to be pricier than in most other states.
-That means that more California mortgages are “jumbo loans,” a.k.a. loans that exceed the conforming loan limit.
-This limit is $417,000 in most U.S. counties, though as mentioned above several California counties have higher conforming loan limits in recognition of the high real estate prices in those counties.
+That means that more California mortgages are "jumbo loans," which are any that exceed the conforming loan limit.
+This limit is $647,200 in most U.S. counties, though as mentioned above, several California counties have higher conforming loan limits in recognition of the high real estate prices in those areas.
 If you plan on getting a jumbo loan for your home mortgage, brace yourself for paying a higher interest rate.

 California ARM Loan Rates

 An ARM is an adjustable-rate mortgage.
 With an ARM you generally pay a lower interest rate than you would with a fixed-rate mortgage – at first, anyway.
-That lower rate prevails for an initial, introductory period that may last for 1, 3, 5, 7 or 10 years, depending on the terms of the loan.
-After that initial period, the mortgage interest rate can “adjust”, which generally means it will rise.
+That lower rate prevails for an initial, introductory period that may last for one, three, five, seven or 10 years, depending on the terms of the loan.
+After that initial period, the mortgage interest rate can “adjust,” which generally means it will rise.